Jennifer Conlin

-Jennifer Conlin is an American journalist and politician who is serving as a member of the Michigan House of Representatives, representing the 48th district since 2023.
-A member of the Democratic Party, her district covers parts of Washtenaw, Livingston, and Jackson counties, including northern Ann Arbor as well as the townships of Genoa, Hamburg, and Northfield.
+Jennifer Conlin is an American journalist and serving as a member of the Michigan House of Representatives since 2023, representing the 48th district.
+She is a member of the Democratic Party.

 Early life and education

 Conlin was born and raised in Washtenaw County, Michigan.
 She attended the University of Michigan where she earned a bachelor's degree in English, and earned her graduate degree in journalism from Northwestern University.

 Career

 Conlin held a career in journalism for over three decades, living abroad to write news articles and feature stories from around the world, primarily writing for The New York Times.
 She works alongside her husband, Daniel Rivkin, whom she met in college and is a fellow journalist.
 Since 2010, they settled in Ann Arbor to care for Conlin's parents and continued writing about stories throughout Michigan, including for Hour Detroit.
 Topics of her stories include small businesses, healthcare, culture, and economic development.
 She was one of the first reporters to cover the 2021 Oxford High School shooting.